Installing a BlazeMeter Agent using a Helm Chart

 syntax: {"label_1": "label_1_value", "label_2": "label_2_value"}

-Configure resources limits and requests for the crane and child resources
+Configure resource limits and requests for the crane and child resources

 If users or admins require a CPU or memory or EphemeralStorage limits/requests to be applied to crane and its child resources, configure the resourcesCrane or resourcesExecutors values.